-- 4.2 Documents sent electronically to or from Lifetime Care on a working day before 5.00pm will be assumed to be received on the same day as they were sent. - 4.3 Any documents sent at or after 5.00pm on a working day, or on a day that is not a working day, will be taken to be received on the next working day. - 4.4 Any documents sent by mail to or from Lifetime Care shall be assumed to be received 5 working days after posting.
+- 4.2 Documents sent to or from Lifetime Care on a working day before 5.00pm will be assumed to be received on the same day as they were sent: - a) if delivered by hand; - b) if sent via email or internet transfer; - c) if sent by facsimile. - 4.3 Any email, facsimile or internet transfer sent at or after 5.00pm on a working day, or on a day that is not a working day, will be taken to be received on the next working day. - 4.4 Documents sent to or from Lifetime Care shall be assumed to be received 5 working days after the date of sending if posted by mail.